EconometricInstitute/feb22012-programming-website/data/week6/1-lambda-expressions.md

 }
 ```

+**TO DO MARJA Voorbeeld result.merge!**

 Notice how short our method has become!
-At first, the second argument of the merge method may look a little bit cryptic, but it is just one way in which we can produce a `BinaryOperator` object that represents the mathematical + symbol.
+At first, the second argument of the merge method may look a little cryptic, but it is just one way in which we can produce a `BinaryOperator` object that represents the mathematical + symbol.
 The statement `result.merge(word, 1, (i,j) -> i+j)` can be read as follows: store a 1 as the value for the key `word` if that key does not occur in the map, or combine 1 with the current value in the map using the + operator and store the result as the new value for key `word`.

 <!-- Note: in fact, the actual {\tt Map} interface defines the third argument of {\tt merge} as a {\tt BiFunction} which is a super type of {\tt BinaryOperator}, but in almost every case, you will pass a {\tt BinaryOperator} to this method. -->